crowe32996/stock-market-buy-signals/README.md

 This project is a production-style pipeline that generates automated buy signal alerts for selected stocks and evaluates the effectiveness of technical indicators in predicting future performance.

 A buy signal is triggered when all of the following conditions are met:
-- MACD > Signal line: The MACD line (difference between the 12-day and 26-day EMAs) is above its 9-day EMA signal line, indicating positive momentum.
+- MACD > Signal line: The Moving Average Convergence/Divergence line (difference between the 12-day and 26-day Exponential Moving Averages/EMA) is above its 9-day EMA signal line, indicating positive momentum.

 - RSI < 65: The Relative Strength Index is below 65, meaning the stock is not yet overbought and has room to grow.

-- 10-day SMA > 50-day SMA: The short-term trend (10-day Simple Moving Average) is above the longer-term trend (50-day SMA), indicating an upward trend.
+- 10-day SMA > 50-day SMA: The 10-day Simple Moving Average is above the longer-term 50-day SMA, indicating an upward trend.

 - Closing price > 10-day SMA: The current closing price is above the 10-day SMA, showing strength and confirming the recent positive momentum.

-Historical outcomes are analyzed in the Jupyter notebook buy_signal_result_analysis.ipynb.
-This version tracks three stocks (NVDA, MSFT, TSLA) to stay within free API limits.
+This version tracks three stocks (NVDA, MSFT, TSLA) to stay within free API limits, but future iterations will include a larger population of stock symbols.

 ---